CIO of the Year Awards Winners Announced

 John Jordan, SVP of Customer Experience, Total Wine and More

-John Jordan leverages technology to improve the omnichannel customer experience, better support and inform staff, and more efficiently address inquiries by customers.
-To inform both staff and customers about the retailer’s inventory, Jordan brought vital product information to the store by integrating video story telling at all Total Wine and More locations.
+John Jordan is dedicated to leveraging technology to improve the omnichannel customer experience, better support and inform staff, and more efficiently address inquiries by customers.
+To inform both staff and customers about the retailer’s vast product array, Jordan brought vital product information to the store by integrating video story telling at all Total Wine and More locations.

 More than 60 hours of proprietary video content features interviews with wine producers, breweries, and distilleries and offers educational information and best practices.
 Total Wine and More is leveraging this content to not only educate customers, but also to issue various calls to action.
 Customers engaging with the 500 in-store televisions around the country are encouraged to try a new product, or engage with employees to learn more.
 In addition, online shoppers have access to the video content and its supported recommendations.